learning-toolbox/viridi/packages/vite-plugin-viridi/README.md

 ### Notes

-Each note contains meta-data such as the ID, URL, and time of creation.
-It also contains references to the notes that it references, and the notes that reference it.
+Each note contains meta-data such as the id, URL, and time of creation.
+It also contains references to the notes that it references, and the notes that reference it (i.e backlinks ).
 Check out the [client typings](https://github.com/learning-toolbox/viridi/blob/main/packages/vite-plugin-viridi/types/client.d.ts) for more details.

 #### Code Splitting